-$L{\rm A}$ and $L{\rm B}$ are adjusted for the core distance range 10-200 m, and $L{\rm C}$ and $L{\rm D}$ for the range 40-200 m.
-For core distances below 20-40 m the electromagnetic and hadronic punch-through, even on average, exceeds the energy deposit by muons in the muon counters.
-Despite the reduction of 'spikes' and correction for other punch-through, systematic errors on the muon LDF due to punch-through remain significant below 40 m core distance.
+$L{\rm A}$ and $L{\rm B}$ are adjusted for the core distance range 10-200 m, and $L{\rm C}$ and $L{\rm D}$ for the range 40- 200 m.
+For core distances below 20-40 m, the electromagnetic and hadronic punch-through, even on average, exceeds the energy deposit by muons in the muon counters.
+Despite the reduction of 'spikes' and correction for other punch-through, systematic errors on the muon LDF due to punchthrough remain significant below 40 m core distance.
 For this reason, the array muon analysis was restricted to core distances farther than 40 m.

-The expected numbers of the 'wrong' particle types in the second and third iteration are derived from the fitted lateral distributions of the previous step.
-Therefore, to some extent the derived shower sizes depend on the assumed shapes.
+The expected numbers of the 'wrong' particle types in the second and third iterations are derived from the fitted lateral distributions of the previous step.
+Therefore, to some extent, the derived shower sizes depend on the assumed shapes.
 The electron size N_e , in particular, depends on the extrapolation of the assumed electron LDF to radii below 10 m and above 200 m, as well as on the assumed muon LDF at radii below 40 m - the latter resulting in about 2% systematic error.

-After shower reconstruction lateral distributions of average energy deposits are obtained for various bins of shower size and zenith angle.
-A similar procedure to the one described above is applied to correct for the contribution of other particle types, but now on the average and not individual energy deposits.
+After shower reconstruction, lateral distributions of average energy deposits are obtained for various bins of shower size and zenith angle.
+A procedure similar to the one described above is applied to correct for average energy deposits of other particle types.
 Therefore, refined LECFs are used to get average particle density distributions.
-Again, the corrections for muons in the e/γ detectors and for electron punchthrough into the muon detectors are calculated iteratively, by using LDFs from the preceding iteration.
-In each iteration, both electron and muon LDFs are fitted and the slope s_μ of the muon LDF is no longer parametrized (see Sec.
-3.1) but is fitted as well.
-In these fits, we take into account not only the statistics of hits but also the uncertainty expected in the punch-through correction and we consider effects caused by the experimental resolution in determining the core position.
+Again, the corrections for muons in the e/γ detectors and for electron punch-through into the muon detectors are calculated iteratively by using LDFs from the preceding iteration.
+In each iteration, both electron and muon LDFs are fitted and the slope s{μ} of the muon LDF is no longer parametrized (Section 3.1), but is fitted as well.
+In these fits, we take into account not only the statistics of hits but also the uncertainty expected in the punchthrough correction, and we consider effects caused by the experimental resolution in determining the core position.

-3.3 Muon numbers in the trigger plane
+3.3.
+Muon numbers in the trigger plane

 The trigger plane has a muon energy threshold of 490 MeV and, therefore, less electromagnetic punch-through than the array muon detectors.
-On the other hand, the dynamic range of signals is smaller and hadronic punch-through is more significant because of the outset of cascading in the absorber material above.
+On the other hand, the dynamic range of signals is smaller, and hadronic punch-through is more significant because of the outset of cascading in the absorber material above.
 The effect of hadronic punch-through is reduced by rejecting detector elements within a distance of 1 m to identified high-energy hadrons (typically above 50 GeV).
-Further reduction of hadronic and electromagnetic punch-through is achieved by rejecting counters with energy deposits inconsistent with the expected numbers of muons, accounting for statistical number fluctuations and for fluctuations in the energy loss of muons.
+Further reduction of hadronic and electromagnetic punch-through is achieved by rejecting counters with energy deposits inconsistent with the expected numbers of muons accounting for statistical number fluctuations and fluctuations in the energy loss of muons.

 Conversion of average energy deposits into particle numbers in the trigger plane closely follows the procedure outlined for the array detectors.
-LECFs for trigger plane counters were derived from simulations - with the same selection criteria applied as for experimental data.
+LECFs for trigger plane counters were derived from simulations with the same selection criteria applied to the experimental data.
 Most notably, the punch-through correction is different for array detectors (Fig. 1b), but the different composition of materials above the muon counters also results in slightly different effective energy loss distributions (Fig. 1a).

-3.4 Reconstruction in the MWPCs
+3.4.
+Reconstruction in the multiwire proportional chambers